djolodjolo23/Video-latency/ll-hls/README.md

 This folder contains the LL-HLS helper (`streamer.py`).
-It builds a GStreamer pipeline which captures frames from a webcam (or a synthetic test pattern), encodes them with latency-focused settings, produces LL-HLS compatible CMAF segments via `hlssink2`, and serves them through a lightweight HTTP server so that another device can tune in using a standard HLS player.
+It builds a GStreamer pipeline which captures frames from a webcam (or a synthetic test pattern), encodes them with latency-focused settings, produces fragmented MP4 CMAF chunks via `splitmuxsink`+`mp4mux`, writes a custom LL-HLS playlist (with `#EXT-X-PART` and blocking reload support), and serves everything through a lightweight HTTP server so that another device can tune in using a standard LL-HLS player.
 The client-side measurement tooling is shared across transports and lives in the common helpers directory (outside this folder).

 ## Setup (one time)